-The most restrictive, detention hospitalization will be granted if the psychiatric patient presents "clear and present" danger to self and/or public as agreed by more than one qualified psychiatrist

-(to qualify, a doctor must have at least 5 years of clinical experience and 3 years of psychiatric practice fulfilling a certain training course and passing Emergency exams). detention hospitalization will be granted for up to 72 hours on the same condition with detention hospitalization with the diagnosis by only one qualified psychiatrist.
-Custodial hospitalization may be ordered by an attending psychiatrist if the legal custodians agreed without consent of Immediate therapeutic the patient. hospitalization may be ordered by an attending psychiatrist for prompt treatment of the disease.
+The most restrictive, detention hospitalization will be granted if the psychiatric patient presents "clear and present" danger to self and/or public as agreed by more than one qualified psychiatrist (to qualify, a doctor must have at least 5 years of clinical experience and 3 years of psychiatric practice fulfilling a certain training course and passing exams).
+Emergency detention hospitalization will be granted for up to 72 hours on the same condition with detention hospitalization with the diagnosis by only one qualified psychiatrist.
+Custodial hospitalization may be ordered by an attending psychiatrist if the legal custodians agreed without consent of the patient.
+Immediate therapeutic hospitalization may be ordered by an attending psychiatrist for prompt treatment of the disease.
 Observational hospitalization will be granted for temporary observation to allow time for the psychiatrist to make diagnoses.

-Detention hospitalization 36.1% accounted for to total psychiatric hospitalization in 1965 but sharply declined ever since Currently nearly 70% of psychiatric inpatients are voluntary and custodial hospitalization 27.5%.
+Detention hospitalization accounted for 36.1% to total psychiatric hospitalization in 1965 but declined sharply ever since.
+Currently nearly 70% of psychiatric inpatients are voluntary and custodial hospitalization 27.5%.
 Detention hospitalization accounts for only 0.8%.

-То encourage discharge from psychiatric hospitals and "normalization" of psychiatric community, patients living in generous subsidy is awarded to the copayment for outpatient treatment.

-The number of psychiatric patients who are treated in outpatient has increased dramatically as shown.
-Broken down by diagnosis, depression and eating disorder have seen a sharp rise while the number of schizophrenia remained constant.
+To encourage discharge from psychiatric hospitals and "normalization" of psychiatric patients living in community, generous subsidy is awarded to the copayment for outpatient The number of treatment. psychiatric patients who treated in outpatient increased dramatically shown.
+Broken down by depression diagnosis, and eating disorder have seen a sharp rise while the number of schizophrenia remained constant.